-On the death of a friend in shot gun alley
+On the death of a remarkable woman – in memory of Marie Buckley

 Death doesn’t become us, so don’t wait